 Call Dan at (661) 342-9381.
 He'll run the numbers for your specific situation in minutes.

-Dan Ardis has 20+ years of mortgage experience, including as a Senior Specialty Underwriter.
-He serves Bakersfield families and clients across 49 states through Barrett Financial Group.
+Dan Ardis has 20+ years of mortgage experience in Kern County, including years as a Senior Specialty Underwriter making loan approval decisions.
+He serves Bakersfield families and clients across 49 states.